Search

 Other attractions in Minami include the Midosuji shopping area, the Hozenji Yokocho traditional alley, and the Shinsaibashi-suji and Doguyasuji shopping streets.
 After a day of shopping and sightseeing, visitors can find spiritual enlightenment at one of the many shrines and temples in the area, such as the Hozenji Yokocho Temple and Namba Yasaka Shrine.

-Minami is a convenient and lively place to stay for those interested in entertainment and shopping.
+Minami is a central and lively place to stay for those interested in entertainment and shopping.
 There are plenty of hotels in the area for all kinds of budgets, though remember that hotel rooms in central Osaka may be smaller than those in areas outside the centre, such as the Bay Area or Shin-Osaka.

-Luxury: OMO7 Osaka
+OMO7 Osaka

 OMO7 Osaka by Hoshino Resorts is located in Osaka, a short distance from Tsutenkaku.
 Features include a garden, private parking, shared lounge, and terrace.
 Accommodations have city views and access to a restaurant and bar.
 The hotel is located near the city centre and Haginochaya Shopping Street.

-Mid-range: Miyako City Osaka
+Miyako City Osaka

 Miyako City Osaka is located in the centre of Osaka and offers à la carte breakfast and free WiFi.
 This 4-star hotel has a 24-hour front desk and business centre.
 It is located near Stage Ku.

-Budget: KOKO HOTEL Osaka
+KOKO HOTEL Osaka

 KOKO HOTEL Osaka is just a 10-minute walk from Dotonburi.
 This hotel offers stylish guestrooms with free internet access.
 Tsutenkaku Tower is a short train ride away